 AC Connectors Suggestion:

-After looking at their setup we helped to teach them they were not using the highest power outlet available to them on the 7000 Watt generator.
+After looking at their setup we helped teach them they were not using the highest power outlet available on the 7,000 Watt generator.
 They were not familiar with the 4-prong 120/240 Volt outlet and did not want to risk any of their equipment based on unknown results from using that outlet.

-We have the knowledge to provide them power solution options.
-We offer a free consultation to help fix the issues they were having.
+We have the knowledge to provide you with the power solution options necessary.
+We offered a free consultation to help fix the issues they were having.

-We do have the product to help convert from the 4-prong outlet and provide them a solution to maximize the power available to them using the current Marco Pollo hook up.
-The outlet they are using is only allowing 3750 Watts and limiting their power available to them.
-The generator has a capacity of 7000 Watts if using the 4-prong outlet.
+We do have the product to help convert from the 4-prong outlet and provide Marco Pollo’s team with a solution to maximize the power available using their current hook up.
+The outlet they are using is only allowing 3,750 Watts and limiting the amount of power available to them.
+The generator has a capacity of 7,000 Watts, only if using the 4-prong outlet.

 AC WORKS™ product solution: RVL14301450

 What are your plans for the future of your food truck?

 We plan to have a second truck to expand our business.